Qiskit/qiskit/docs/how_to/create_a_quantum_circuit.rst

     qc = QuantumCircuit(qr1, qr2, cr1, cr2)
     qc.draw()

 You can put the registers in any order, even mixing classical and quantum.
-However, the relative order of the :class:`~qiskit.circuit.QuantumRegister`\ s does affect the order of the qubits on the final circuit.
-In particular, the qubits from the first :class:`~qiskit.circuit.QuantumRegister` will be the first and so on.
-The same applies to the :class:`~qiskit.circuit.ClassicalRegister`\ s.
+However, the relative order of the :class:`~.QuantumRegister`\ s does affect the order of the qubits on the final circuit.
+In particular, the qubits from the first :class:`~.QuantumRegister` will be the first and so on.
+The same applies to the :class:`~.ClassicalRegister`\ s.

 .. jupyter-execute::